tzero86/lameScan/README.md

 ## Future Enhancements

 - Add support to scan specific ports instead of range/TOP1000 only.
+- Compile open ports and banners in a by-target basis (right now all results are merged together)
 - Enhance banner detection.
 - Enhance JSON export (possibly include other formats).
 - Implement a menu to configure scan settings, define targets, etc.
 - Add support to get parameters by commandline arguments
 - Known Issues to be fixed:
   - [BUG] Need to tie the results to each target and provide a sectioned report by Target.
-  - [BUG] After a second scan, the user is no longer prompted to run another scan.
   - [BUG] The spacing between open port logs needs fixing, right now they all print a new line which is a waste of screen space.
+- Bug Fixes:
+  - [FIXED] ~~After a second scan, the user is no longer prompted to run another scan.~~